RiverSafeUK/eze-example-plugin/README.md

 # Introduction

-Eze example plugin, provides a starter project for extending
+Eze example plugin, provides a starter project for extending the capabilities of Eze, by adding new security tools or report types.

 # Getting Started